ibexa/documentation-developer/docs/trainings/commerce/pim/011_product_modeling.md

 In fact, a product type is really a content type from the hidden system group `product` with a field of type “Product specification” (`ibexa_product_specification`).

 The presence of an `ibexa_product_specification` field is what distinct product type from content type.
-Don't remove this field from a product type (or it will become a unreachable hidden content type).
+Don't remove this field from a product type (or it becomes a unreachable hidden content type).
-Don't add such field to a content type (or it will become an uneditable broken product type).
+Don't add such field to a content type (or it becomes an uneditable broken product type).

 TODO: What happens if you have several `ibexa_product_specification` fields?

 You can trick the system URL to display a product type as a content type but know that this is dangerous and mustn't be exposed to final users.
-Always prefer the dedicated route (as the Back Office does) `/product-type/view/<product_type_identifier` (`ibexa.product_catalog.product_type.view`).
+Always prefer the dedicated route (as the back office does) `/product-type/view/<product_type_identifier` (`ibexa.product_catalog.product_type.view`).
 To view it through `/contenttypegroup/<product_group_id>/contenttype/<product_type_id>` (`ibexa.content_type.view`) is doable.
 You could even edit it from there.
 But this is strongly not recommended.

 TODO: move to somewhere in the exercise